 Mastering the Art of Professional Self-Advocacy

-To sell your case, it is important to be self-promotional in a way that does not make you arrogant or demanding.
-The trick is to position your request as a business solution, which will be useful to the organization instead of personal favor you are requesting.
+To sell your case, you must self-promote without seeming arrogant or demanding.
+The trick is to position your request as a business solution, which will be useful to the organization, instead of a personal favor you are requesting.

-Start the discussion by telling about your organizational commitment and passion about your job.
-This is a good introduction and helps set the correct tone and also shows that your request is a place of interaction and not a place of dissatisfaction and threats to quit.
+Start the discussion by talking about your organizational commitment and passion about your job.
+This is a good introduction that helps set the correct tone and also shows that your request is a place of interaction and not a place of dissatisfaction and threats to quit.

 Relate your previous successes to future opportunities by talking about future projects, future goals that you are pursuing, and how you can increase your input to the organization.
 This prospective view puts your raise as an investment in further value creation, and not payment of past work only.

-Tactfully approach the topic of a market research by saying that you have done some research on the industry standards and you think that your remuneration rate should be based on what you are already doing and what the market is offering.
-Use of ultimatums or comparison with certain colleagues should be avoided because it is usually counterproductive and destroys relationships.
+You should tactfully say that you have researched the industry standards and that your pay should be based on what you do and what the market offers.
+Use of ultimatums or comparisons with certain colleagues should be avoided because it is usually counterproductive and destroys relationships.

 Structuring Your Salary Request